Call now

 Immediate Home Care Steps for Respiratory Infections

-When your rat shows signs of respiratory distress, immediate home care can make a significant difference.
-First, ensure your rat has access to fresh air and maintain a proper room temperature to help ease their breathing.
-Remove any dust sources and strong scents from their environment, as these can aggravate respiratory symptoms.
+• Ensure your rat has access to fresh air and maintain a proper room temperature to help ease their breathing.

 • Use a humidifier or steam to loosen congestion, making it easier for your rat to breathe.
 Nebulized medications can be diluted with normal saline to ensure effective delivery during inhalation therapy.